dfmdmx/dfmdmx.github.io/open-source.md

 ### Machine client
 The client can be understood as a g-code file queue container installed on a local machine that can perform certain tasks remotely from the production server, such as:
- - Live CNC control and g-code previsualization with Tiny-G and GRBL controlled machines with Chilipeppr (only on localhost network)
+ - Live CNC control and g-code previsualization with [Tiny-G](https://github.com/synthetos/TinyG) and [GRBL](https://github.com/grbl/grbl) controlled machines with [Chilipeppr](http://chilipeppr.com/).
- - Remote USB emulator for non compatible machines (client must be installed on rpi-zero)
+ - Remote USB emulator for non compatible machines (client must be installed on [rpi zero](https://www.raspberrypi.org/products/raspberry-pi-zero-w/))
  - USB hub for file transfer (all g-code files in queue are copied to an external USB when inserted into the host computer)

 ## Repositories